SorellaLabs/brontes/book/architecture/database/schema/misc.md

 - **State Meta**:
   - **Type:** `u8`
-  - **Description:** Encodes various states of data initialization, where different values may represent different stages or types of data that have been processed and are ready for use.
+  - **Description:** BitMap representing which tables have been downloaded and initialized for the given block number.